MSD-LIVE/template-project-jupyter-notebook/README.md

 ## Testing the notebook on dev
 1. Dev project notebooks deployments are only availble internally to the PNNL domain.
 If not on site at PNNL you must be on the PNNL / Legacy PNNL VPN
-1. Note: you must use credentials of a user registered to the DEV msdlive site (msdlive.dev.org)
+1. When logging in to the notebook you must use credentials of a user registered to the DEV msdlive site (msdlive.dev.org)
-1. Deployment are the same steps as above but for dev
+1. Deployment for dev are the same steps as above but changes are made to the dev config file and files uploaded to the dev bucket